mengjiac2023/EVA/README.md

 ```
 python abides.py -c eva -n 128
 ```
+### Flamingo and FedAvg

-And for Flamingo and FedAvg, similar instructions can be run.
+And for Flamingo and FedAvg, similar instructions can be run after entering into corresponding folder, that is, flamingo or FedAvg.

 Example commands:
 ```